xqtbox/Text-Pairs-Relation-Classification/README.md

-# Convolutional Neural Networks for Sentence Pairs Classification
+# Convolutional Neural Networks for Text Pairs Classification

 This project is used by my bachelor graduation project, and it is also a study of TensorFlow, familiar with CNN, RNN and other neural networks.